inmhallur/reading-list/README.md

 - http://a.co/gzncekw (Getting Things Done: The Art of Stress-Free Productivity [David Allen, James Fallows])
 - http://a.co/8hzCJbU (The Personal MA: Master the Art of Business [Josh Kaufman]
 - https://moderncto.io/book/ (Modern CTO)
+- http://a.co/8cRiEgE (Java SE8 for the really impatient)
+- http://a.co/4lDxxY3 (Effective Java, 3rd edition)

 ## Resource Mining (may be time consuming)